-We stayed in apartment in the historical building from the beginning of the 20th century in Dreta de l ‘Eixample neighborhood.
+We stayed in the apartment in the historical building from the beginning of the 20th century in Dreta de l ‘Eixample neighbourhood.
 We were just in between Gaudi’s Casa Batllo, Casa Mila and Sagrada Familia.
-The whole area was urbanistically planned in the mid-19th century in order to provide a high living standard to then growing Barcelona.
-All the crossroads are forming octagons, so you can easily recognized the area at the map.
-It is a great place to explore Gaudi’s work, with many elegant buildings, great local restaurants and it is not far from the city center.
+The whole area was urbanistically planned in the mid-19th century to provide a high living standard to then growing Barcelona.
+All the crossroads are forming octagons, so you can easily recognize the area at the map.
+It is a great place to explore Gaudi’s work, with many elegant buildings, great local restaurants, and it is not far from the city centre.

 La Rambla and La Boqueria Market

 Actually, I loved it because of La Boqueria Market.
-There is a saying there, if you can’t find something on La Boqueria, it is not worth eating, at all!
-All the food looked so fresh, variety of fish and the sea food was amazing.
-I loved the fresh smoothies there (sold for 1-2 euros only) and a snack boxes filled with Spanish ham Jamón.
+There is a saying there if you can’t find something on La Boqueria, it is not worth eating, at all!
+All the food looked so fresh, variety of fish and the seafood was incredible.
+I loved the fresh smoothies there (sold for 1-2 euros only) and a snack box filled with Spanish ham Jamón.

 Sun and sea

 At the end of La Rambla is a statue of a man who changed the history of the city – Christopher Columbus.
 We can argue now if his discovery was beneficial for Barcelona or not, but it was definitely important.
-However, his statue symbolically marks entrance to Barcelona’s port.
-It is a very beautiful place, with modern architecture and many yachts to see.
+However, his statue symbolically marks the entrance to Barcelona’s port.
+It is a wonderful place, with modern architecture and many yachts to see.
 There is a nice walking path there as well, so it is a perfect place for an evening walk.
 We enjoyed watching a group of skaters there.
-One of them even offered Karlo to try to step on his skate board (what Karlo of course, shyly refused to do).
+One of them even offered Karlo to try to step on his skateboard (what Karlo of course, shyly refused to do).

-As a perfect end of the day, we finished it with a dinner in one of the restaurants in Barceloneta.
-We had some tapas and drank red vine, while enjoying the view on the port and sea.
+As a perfect end of the day, we finished it with dinner in one of the restaurants in Barceloneta.
+We had some tapas and drank red wine while enjoying the view on the port and sea.